nglu/hackathon2022/README.md

 # Anxiety Relief for ZeppOS
-For Cal Havks 9.0
+For Cal Halks 9.0
 Table 132

 Contributers:
-Ziqing Zhang
+Ziqing Zhang,
-Ross Nikolai Montepalco
+Ross Nikolai Montepalco,
-Nguyen Luong
+Nguyen Luong,
 Hoai An Nguyen

 Anxiety Relief is a health app for Zepp  devices that allows users to track their stress and heart rate level and notify users when those values reach critical value.